TemperedWill/FlightsBooking/README.md

 # FlightsBooking

-### This is a personal practice project using .NET 6 for a backend and Angular for frontend work.
+### This is a personal practice project of flights booking website using .NET 6 for a backend and Angular for frontend work.